Carlos Zalduendo: Biography

 He was the youngest of a family with five sons.
 He arrived in France at the age of 5 years.
 His father was a bricklayer who settled in Artix, near Pau, while his mother settled in Saint-Jean-Pied-de-Port.
 During his childhood, he dominated three languages, Spanish, Basque and French.
 Wanting to become a curate, he attended the Gimont seminar from the seventh to the fourth year and then, the Christ Roi in Toulouse until the first year.

 Parallelly, he practiced many sports activities such as track and field, handball and rugby union, attending the Section Paloise's club.
 Scouted at the age of 16 by the Toulouse Olympique talent scout, he engaged himself and quickly demonstrated real attitude to play for Toulouse Olympique in First Division at the age of 17 and become a French international at age 17.

 As rugby league could not afford him a living, he parallelly sat and passed a police inspector competitive exam in Toulouse and occupied this activity between 1975 and 2007, appreciating the "feeling of usefulness" of said profession, attending the criminal justice, vice unit and liquor licence services.
 He allied for his entire rugby league player career with his police inspector work.

-Player career
+Playing career

 He played for Toulouse (1969–80), Villeneuve-sur-Lot (1980–82) and Saint-Gaudens (1982–84).
 During his playing career, he was selected 25 times to play for the France national team and beat Australia twice in 1978.
 He was twice French Champion with Toulouse in 1973 and 1975.

 After his playing career, he became vice-president of the French Rugby League Federation between 1985 and 1994 and took the presidency of the Toulouse Olympique club in 1995 until 2012.

 As chairman of Toulouse Olympique, he created the association "La Table Ovale" in 1995 by placing a partner network around Toulouse Olympique, to allow the club to join the Super League.